grenn24/News-Aggregator-with-chrome-extension-/README.md

 This allows for new categories to be added or deleted from the webpage easily with minimal change in code.\
 A search form at the bottom of the webpage sends a HTML Get request to the /news/[topic] URL with the user input as the topic parameter.\
 The home page is then rerouted to the news page displaying a list of curated articles belonging to the user-specified category.\
-In the news page, a similar for-loop function is used to iterate over each news article before displaying them in a single-column card format.
+In the news and search page, a similar for-loop function is used to iterate over each news article before displaying them in a single-column card format.

 # Requirements
 - Python 3.6 or higher